Our goal is to share information and products that are truly helpful to renters.

 Policy discounts, on the other hand, allow you to reduce your premium with no downsides.
 See our article on rent insurance discounts for detailed tips and examples.

-Finding discounts that you qualify for is a reason to work with an agent.
-However, most apps and online forms can also help you find discounts.
 Compare discounts offered by different providers to get the lowest price.
 And if you find a company you like but want something offered on another policy you got quoted for, it never hurts to ask for a price match.

 Why do landlords require you to have renters insurance?